HAUDRAUFHAUN/wlke/README.md

 3. on Windows (Git Bash) and MacOS type in your terminal `source env/Scripts/activate`
 4. then enter the command `pip installl -r requirements.txt`
 5. Now you can select in the open folder in VS Code the virtual-enviroment `env` as python-interpreter

+## security
+This project is actually in the development stage.
+This means, that it isn't suitable for production.
+But if you use it now in production, we don't guarantee for the security and the whole functionallity of the project and we don't give you any liability.